Tariff row holds up Italy airport investments: Benetton

 ADR is a unit of holding company Gemina GEMI.MI which in turn is controlled by Edizione through another Benetton family holding, Sintonia, in which the Singapore sovereign wealth fund and Goldman Sachs (GS.N) also have minority stakes.

-"ADR was privatized in 2000 ... since then the company has worked in a regulatory vacuum and without an adjustment in tariffs for more than 10 years," Benetton said.
+"ADR was privatised in 2000 ... since then the company has worked in a regulatory vacuum and without an adjustment in tariffs for more than 10 years," Benetton said.

 "Already today, Rome's (Fiumicino) airport for 50-60 days a year cannot host additional flights, it is full ...
 It's not easy to explain this to our partners in Singapore and Goldman Sachs and all those investors who just want clear rules."